Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by the Federal Reserve Board

 Influential Information, Reproducibility Standards, and Transparency Requirements

-The Board has determined that the agency's principal federal economic indicators are considered to be "influential in nature" (see definition of "influential" above).
+The Board determined that the agency's principal federal economic indicators are considered "influential in nature" (see definition of "influential" above).
 Therefore, these data are subject to the reproducibility and transparency requirements set forth in the OMB guidelines.
 OMB's Statistical Policy Directive No. 3 requires a performance evaluation of each indicator every three years.
 This evaluation addresses the accuracy and reliability of the series and the accuracy and completeness of the documentation describing the methods used in compiling and revising the indicator.
+Methods are generally available on the Board's public website for any influential data distributed.

-As part of its information-dissemination guidelines, the Board provides the public with all statistical methods employed in the creation of any statistical or analytical financial data.
-The original and supporting data and the source of the data are available on request, so long as the data are not deemed confidential.2 For information that is confidential and therefore cannot be released to the public, the review procedures and edit verifications are available upon request.
-Otherwise, the methods and underlying data are available on the Board's public web site (with the document in question) or as an attachment to any influential document distributed in print.
+As part of its guidelines, the Board provides the public (through an OMB Supporting Statement Part B) with the statistical methods employed for any survey requiring sampling and that is subject to the PRA.
+The original and supporting data and the source of the data are available on request, as long as the data are not deemed confidential or subject to other contractual or legal limitations.3 For information that can be released to the public, the review procedures and edit verifications are available upon request.
+In addition, the Board intends to regularly refine its determination of which types of information qualify as "influential" and update these guidelines as appropriate.